dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/apache2.md

 `Apache` is probably the most used web server.
 It's rock solid, well documented and has a great user base and support.

+This setup has been tested on: `Debian 13 codename Trixie`, `Debian Trixie for Raspberry Pi`, `Ubuntu for Raspberry Pi` around september 2026.

 ## Installing and configuring Apache2

 ### Installing Apache2